Intel Logo

 Intel Logo 2006-2020

 At the end of 2005, the company decided to change its corporate symbols, presenting an updated version on January 3, 2006.
-Its author is FutureBrand studio.
+Its author is the FutureBrand studio.
 The old logo inspired it with minor adjustments.
-First of all, the developers replaced the font with Neo Sans Intel from the Neo Sans category by Monotype.
-Then the typeface received some additional fixes (in 2014): as a result, the Intel Clear version appeared, created by Red Peak Branding and Dalton Maag.
+First, the developers replaced the font with Neo Sans Intel from the Neo Sans category by Monotype.
+Then the typeface received some additional fixes in 2014.
+As a result, the Intel Clear version was created by Red Peak Branding and Dalton Maag.

 In addition, a graphic element was introduced – the so-called vortex.
-It surrounded the inscription “Intel” and consisted of two stripes of uneven thickness: on one side; they were wider than on the other.
+It surrounded the inscription “Intel” and consisted of two stripes of uneven thickness, with the stripes wider on one side than on the other.
 Outwardly, the lines looked like sideways arches.
 The lowercase “e” has been raised to the level of the rest of the letters and separated from them.
-For “t,” the developers removed the left half of the crossbar, and for “i” and “l,” they cut and rounded the lower part of the legs.
+For “t”, the developers removed the left half of the crossbar, and for “i and “l”, they cut and rounded the lower part of the legs.

 2020 – today